howtographql/howtographql/content/choose.md

 Congratulations! 🎉 You made it through the first part of _How To GraphQL_ and learned all you need to know to build an actual app with GraphQL!

-In the following, you can choose from one of the many hands-on tutorials we created for you.
+In the following section, you can choose from one of the many hands-on tutorials we created for you.
 All tutorials will start from scratch and teach you how to build a fully-fledged [Hackernews](https://news.ycombinator.com) clone.
 Depending on what you want to learn, you can either choose a tutorial from the **frontend** or the **backend** tracks.

 <TutorialChooser></TutorialChooser>